peng8350/flutter_pulltorefresh/README.md

   }

 ```

-If your content view is a rolling component, such as ScrollView, ListView, GridView and so on, you assign these two attributes to the component.Because my parts are used in the ListView nested package,
+5.If your content view is a rolling component, such as ScrollView, ListView, GridView and so on, you assign these two attributes to the component.Because my parts are used in the ListView nested package,
 this is very important,if you don't notice it,you will get some problems.

 ```